 They say they have a “winning track record of initiating and implementing projects for municipalities” and an “in-house team includes economists, registered municipal advisors, financial analysts, lawyers, real estate professionals, former city managers & economic development department heads,” combined with an “extensive network of brokers, investors and market data for real-time information, and industry leadership.”

 In other words, this is not about creating a touchy-feely vision for City of Sausalito.

 Kosmont’s charge was to evaluate the strengths and weaknesses of the City’s economic situation and to propose strategies to address that.
 And in doing so, they claim to have “reviewed 35 recommendations the City received from the Business Advisory Committee ("BAC"), the Hospitality Business Development Committee (“HBDC"),” and others as noted in “stakeholder” comments in Appendix A”

-Although their Study should not be confused with a land use “policy” document, it’s important because the 2040 General Plan Update has relied on its recommendations.
+Although their Study should not be confused with a land use “policy” document, it’s important because the 2040 General Plan Update may rely heavily on its recommendations.
 To read the DRAFT VERSION of the Kosmont Economics Study CLICK HERE

 The Marinship Analysis

 As noted in Part I of this series, the majority of the Marinship is zoned for industrial use, which consists of maritime businesses, light industry and manufacturing, applied arts, artists and artisans.
 There are some existing commercial uses (offices, a food store, etc.) and there are regulatory provisions for other uses on a limited basis, if they serve the other permitted uses.
 The main source of these regulations is encoded in the existing Marinship Specific Plan.